JetBrains/Qodana/topics/teamcity.md

 ### (Optional) Add a configuration script
 {id="add-script"}

+<link-summary>Custom profile configuration for Qodana linters is stored in the qodana.yaml file.
+When using a CI system,
+you need to put this file to the working directory manually.
+Alternatively, you can write a script that will do it for you.</link-summary>

 Custom profile configuration for Qodana linters is stored in `qodana.yaml`.
 When using a CI system, you need to put this file to the working directory manually.
 Alternatively, you can write a script that will do it for you.